The Thrivability Index.

 The Thrivability Index measures eight pathways of human flourishing.
 Each pathway meets three design criteria.

 Universal necessity.
-The dimension must be essential to human flourishing across cultures.
-Not correlated with wellbeing in one population, but consistently present across all of them.
-The cross-cultural research in positive psychology, the WHO social determinants framework, and the UN Human Development Index converge on dimensions that appear in every culturally diverse population studied.
+The dimension must be essential to human flourishing across cultures, consistently present across populations rather than correlated with wellbeing in only one.
+The cross-cultural research in positive psychology, the WHO social determinants framework, and the UN Human Development Index converge on dimensions that appear across the diverse populations studied.
 A dimension that matters in San Francisco but not in Lagos or Seoul does not belong in the index.

 Independent measurability.
-The dimension must be measurable without requiring the others to be present.
-A population can have strong purpose and meaning alongside financial instability.
+The dimension must be measurable on its own, without requiring the others.
+A population can have strong purpose alongside financial instability.
 An individual can have high physical health and low social wellbeing.
-Independent measurability is what makes the index diagnostic rather than averaged.
+This is conceptual and diagnostic independence, not statistical independence, and it is what makes the index diagnostic rather than averaged.

 Cross-domain relevance.
 The dimension must matter at scale, to the institutions and systems shaping human conditions.
-A flourishing measurement that only describes individuals, or only describes populations, is incomplete.
+A measurement that describes only individuals, or only populations, is incomplete.

 The Eight Pathways